 (a) Anti-Bribery & Corruption

-3. Vendors shall not engage or be involved in any forms of bribery or corruption.
-The offer of a bribe or other inducement to any person with the view to influence the placing of the order/contract will result in the instant rejection of any purchase /tender
+6. Vendors shall not engage or involve in any acts of bribery or corruption.
+The giving or agreeing to give or promising or offering of any gratification as an inducement or a reward to any person with the view to influence the placing of any order/award/contract will result in the instant revocation/termination of any award/contract.

 (b) Intellectual Property Rights